uraimo/buildSwiftOnARM/README.md

+🚨**WIP**: Use the [swift-3.1.1](https://github.com/uraimo/buildSwiftOnARM/tree/3.1.1) for a stable release, check out the [issues](https://github.com/uraimo/buildSwiftOnARM/issues) to verify the current status.🚨

 # Building Swift on ARM

 A few, very simple, bash scripts to clone, configure and build Swift 4.1.1 on ARM devices.